MuhammadHilmyPutraRisma/Comparison-of-In-Context-Learning-in-GPT-for-Sentiment-Analysis-Level-Topic/README.md

 - Comparison of In-Context Learning on GPT
 - Representation data with BERT
 - Data clustering with EFCM
-- Extraction of top words with c-TFIDF and Interpretation with GPT
+- Extraction of top words with c-TFIDF and Topic Interpretation with GPT

 ## Prerequisites